 And, the vast majority of these businesses’ correspondence resides in email systems, including contracts, project agreements, patient requests and collaboration between staff.
 This information needs to be made available and easily discoverable by anyone who might need access to it.

-Discover how Mail Manager can help your BioTech or pharma firm bring clarity to your email and document management with a 15-day free trial, or download our eBook "The BioTech industry's guide to effective email management".
+Discover how Mail Manager can help your BioTech or pharma firm bring clarity to your email and document management with a free trial, or download our eBook "The BioTech industry's guide to effective email management".